 Some larger or more established growers, such as W.H.
 Jameson, continued to use their own private packinghouses often remaining outside of the cooperative system.
 Private packing companies also existed independently and offered contract packing services to multiple growers.

-California Citrus Union (based in Riverside)
+California Citrus Union

-Sparr Fruit Co.
+Sparr Fruit Company

-Companies that possibly packed fruit in Corona (we aren’t sure)
+Companies that possibly packed fruit in Corona

-Thacker Fruit Co.
+Thacker Fruit Company

 All known Corona Packing Companies